manuelmeister/dm/docs/6-logic/index.md

 An important extension of the concept of proof systems are so-called *interactive proofs*.[^16] In such a system, the proof is not a bit-string, but it consists of an interaction (a protocol) between the prover and the verifier, where one tolerates an immensely small (e.g. exponentially small) probability that a verifier accepts a "proof" for a false statement.
 The reason for considering such interactive proofs are:

 - Such interactive proofs can exist for statements for which a classical (noninteractive) proof does not exist.
-For example, there exists an interactive proof system for the *non-*Hamiltonicity of graphs.
+For example, there exists an interactive proof system for the *non-Hamiltonicity* of graphs.
 - Such interactive proofs can have a special property, called *zero-knowledge*, which means that the verifier learns absolutely nothing (in a well-defined sense) during the protocol, except that the statement is true.
 In particular, the verifier cannot prove the statement to somebody else.
 - Zero-knowledge proofs (especially non-interactive versions, so-called NIZK's) are of crucial importance in a large number of applications, for example in sophisticated blockchain systems.